|Smart hub||Amazon Echo||Google Home||Apple HomePod|

 The Google Home does everything right as far as simplifying your life at home.
 You can ask it to turn on lights, change the temperature on your thermostat, or set an important calendar reminder.
 Google Home is currently compatible with some of the best smart home products like Philips Hue smart lights, Nest thermostats, the Nest Hello video doorbell, and a whole lot more.
 You’ll have no shortage of options when building out your intelligent home.

 If you have a Google account and regularly use tools like Google Calendar and Google Maps, Google Home will fit right in.
 Combine Google Home with Chromecast and you can control your TVs by voice, which can stream media from Netflix, YouTube, and Spotify on command.
 But the Google Home is still catching up to the Echo’s robust smart home equipment compatibility and control.

 Apple HomePod pros and cons

 - Home app allows you to automate scenes with smart home products

 - Apple HomeKit limited to iOS users

 Why we recommend the Apple HomePod

-The HomePod is far and away the best speaker of the bunch, but that shouldn’t surprise anyone given it’s more than twice the cost of its main competitors.
-Siri isn’t our favorite smart assistant, but you can use it to control your home automation equipment with voice commands.
+The HomePod is far and away the best-sounding speaker of the bunch, but that shouldn’t surprise anyone given it’s more than twice the cost (and triple the size) of the other smart speakers.
+Siri is limited as a smart assistant—both in its compatibility with smart equipment and its usefulness as a smart assistant.
+But you can still use it to control a wide range of home automation equipment with voice commands.